Resolving Trust Disputes Without a Courtroom

 The Material Purpose Safeguard

-There is an important limit.
-The agreement cannot override a material purpose of the trust.
-If the person who created the trust intended a specific outcome, the parties cannot simply agree to undo that intent.
+There is one key limit.
+The agreement cannot go against a core purpose of the trust.
+If the trust creator intended a specific result, the parties cannot simply undo that intent.

 A nonjudicial settlement agreement is valid only to the extent it does not violate a material purpose of the trust and includes terms and conditions that could be properly approved by the court under this chapter or other applicable law.